**REGISTRATION IS NOW CLOSED**

 Event Sponsors Needed – Your logo will be visibly displayed on all meeting marketing materials (tabletops, projection screens, and in promotional materials) on both Monday and Tuesday.
 Show your support of UPA and the state’s oil and gas industry.
 We hope you will consider helping us with your generous contribution.
 Thank you!

-Platinum Sponsor: $7000
+Trailblazer Sponsor: $7000

 Includes 4 complimentary registrations

-Gold Sponsor: $4500
+Advocate Sponsor: $4500

 Includes 2 complimentary registrations

-Silver Sponsor: $2000
+Innovator Sponsor: $2000

 Includes 1 complimentary registration